 The following table shows a yield of 95% for the drip system and 85% for the Californian system.
-Indeed, the project wants to promote one or another irrigation system according to the areas.
+Indeed, the project wants to promote two system namely Californian system and Drip system.

-If the project opts only for the drip system, which has a yield rate of almost 39% more than the gravity system, the entire project intervention area, or 1000 ha, it would have permitted to preserve approximately 6,756,090 m per year or 33,780,450 m of water over the 5 year life of the project.
+The project by opting to equip 400 ha by the California system and 600 ha by the drip system, will preserve approximately 31 497 580 m of water over 5 year.
 This quantity of preserved water offers the opportunity for beneficiary farmers or to other farmers to have water to increase their crop areas.
 The water saved could be used for other economic and social purposes.